Fred Quilt inquiry: Inquests

 On March 18, 1977, page 1, The Province newspaper reported that "Christine Quilt, widow of Chilcotin Indian Fred Quilt, confessed before her death that she backed their truck into him the night he was fatally injured in 1977, RCMP said Thursday."

 "The new information is that Quilt was urinating behind the truck when his wife backed up the truck and knocked him down.
 Then she put Fred back in the cab of the truck before the RCMP arrived."

 "RCMP Chief Supt.
 Gordon Dalton said Mrs. Quilt, who died of cancer last September, also confessed to the fatal shooting of Rose Setah on the Stone Lake Indian reserve near Williams Lake in 1968.
 The confessions could lead... to a pardon and possible compensation for Stephen Hink, who served a three-year prison term for manslaughter in the Setah case.
 [Dalton said,] 'Hink also had heard the rumours about Mrs. Quilt's confessions before police talked to him.'"

 Fred Quilt Committee

 The Fred Quilt Committee was a group of activists fighting for Fred Quilt's case.
 They regarded Fred Quilt's death as the RCMP beating to death of a First Nation elder.
-After the Second Inquest they voiced their disappointment of the verdict and released a statement that they would proceed with an attempt to start criminal charges against one of the RCMP members who were present at Fred Quilt's alleged beating.
-They also supported Fred Quilt's family after his death and attempted to raise money to buy his widow 20 head of cattle.
+After the Second Inquest they voiced their disappointment with the verdict and released a statement that they would proceed with an attempt to start criminal charges against one of the RCMP members who were present at Fred Quilt's alleged beating.
+They also supported Fred Quilt's family after his death and attempted to raise money to buy his widow's 20 head of cattle.